dbadapt/id_factory/README.md

 in the cluster, we use this value converted from base-1 to base-0 as our value for the LSB when creating our identifier.

+# Namespaces

+Different identifiers can be generated for different tables or different sets of tables using namespaces.
+A namespace is an character identifier that you assign to your id's.
+They can be created dynamically at any time.
+For
+example:

+    SET @user_id=id_factory_next('users');

+    INSERT INTO users VALUES (@user_id,'dbennett',...);

+    INSERT INTO user_rights VALUES
+    (@user_id,@id_factory_next('rights'),'ADMIN','RW',...);

+    INSERT INTO user_rights VALUES
+    (@user_id,@id_factory_next('rights'),'','RW',...);

+In this example, two namespaces are used,  the 'user' namespace is used to assign a unique ID to a new user row.
+The user_rights table references the er id assigned and assigns new user_rights identifiers from a different namespace ('rights').

+If an empty namespace is specified, then the 'default' namespace is automatically selected.
+This namespace can be used globally in an application to assure that all identifiers throughout the application are completely unique.

+For many applications, a single namespace will be enough to handle all the identifiers within a system.
+For example, When using BIGINT UNSIGNED identifiers and NODE_BITS set to 3 (8 cluster nodes) a single namespace will provide 2^61 or over 2.3 quintillion identifiers.
+If you are using an application language that doesn't support unsigned 64-bit values (such as Java) this would reduced to approximately 1.15 quintillion before the sign bit was flipped.

+# Similarity to sequences

+Identifiers created by id_factory_next('') share some similarity with the 'sequence' feature found in other databases.
+Like id_factory,  sequences provide unique identifiers that are not tied to the creation of a table row.
+However,  sequences provide other features such as definable increments, min and max values that id_factory() does not provide at this time.

+It is also important to mention that in a cluster environment, the identifiers are not guaranteed to sequentially increase over time.
+This is due to the nature of the generation of identifiers being independent on each node.

 # Optimal node count

 id_factory will work fine with any number of cluster nodes.
 The NODE_BITS